bschreck/deep.sh/docs/faq.rst

 expressions ``ls - l`` or ``ls-l``.
 Neither of which are valid listing commands.

-What xonsh does to overcome such ambiguity is to check if the names in the expression (``ls`` and ``l`` above) are in the present Python context.
-If they are, then it takes the line to be valid xonsh as written.
-If one of the names cannot be found, then xonsh assumes that the left-most name is an external command.
+What deepsh does to overcome such ambiguity is to check if the names in the expression (``ls`` and ``l`` above) are in the present Python context.
+If they are, then it takes the line to be valid deepsh as written.
+If one of the names cannot be found, then deepsh assumes that the left-most name is an external command.
 It thus attempts to parse the line after wrapping it in an uncaptured subprocess call ``![]``.
 If wrapped version successfully parses, the ``![]`` version stays.
 Otherwise, the original line is retained.